Siliconrob/pycon-2018-proposal/readme.md

     * **Maps are Cool, Useful, and Beautiful** I've always loved looking at maps, which sparked my interest in GIS.
     * **Story Telling with Maps** Maps can tell long and interesting stories spanning spatial and temporal dimensions.
     * **Maps in Modern Times** On our phones, computers, everywhere.
 We use maps every day to choose destinations and get directions.
-    * **Spatial Analysis in history"** Maps have been used for hundreds of years to solve spatial problems.
+    * **Historical Spatial Analysis** Maps have been used for hundreds of years to solve spatial problems.

 2. **Hasn't everything already been mapped?** (6 minutes)
     * **There are infinitely-many maps to be made** It is not possible for all maps to be made.
 GIS departments exist in many industries keeping spatial data and producing maps.
 Let's make a distinction between reference maps and thematic maps.